BroadcomMFD/code4z/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/eclipse/che-che4z-lsp-for-cobol?style=flat-square)](https://github.com/eclipse/che-che4z-lsp-for-cobol/issues)
 [![slack](https://img.shields.io/badge/chat-on%20Slack-blue?style=flat-square)](https://communityinviter.com/apps/che4z/code4z)

-COBOL Language Support provides autocomplete, highlighting and diagnostic features for COBOL code and copybooks.
+COBOL Language Support enhances the COBOL programming experience on your IDE.
+The extension leverages the language server protocol to provide autocomplete, syntax highlighting and coloring, and diagnostic features for COBOL code and copybooks.
+The COBOL Language Support extension can also connect to a mainframe using the Zowe Explorer extension to automatically retrieve copybooks used in your programs and store them in your workspace.

 > How can we improve COBOL Language Support?
 [Let us know on our Git repository](https://github.com/eclipse/che-che4z-lsp-for-cobol/issues)